Asian stocks sluggish after Wall Street slips, dollar sags on White House woes

 The dollar hovered near a 10-day low of 113.02 yen struck overnight.

-The greenback lost about 0.4 per cent against the yen overnight on investor caution following news of President Trump's former campaign manager facing charges.
+The greenback lost about 0.4 per cent against the yen overnight on investor caution following news of President Trump's former campaign manager Paul Manafort facing charges.

+Manafort and another aide, Rick Gates, were charged with money laundering on Monday by Federal investigators.

+"It's weighing on dollar/yen a little bit.
+I think there's a little bit of uncertainty," said Stephen Innes, head of trading in Asia-Pacific for Oanda in Singapore, adding the yen drew some support as risk sentiment was looking a bit wobbly.

-The U.S. currency was also weighed down as Treasury yields slipped on news reports that President Trump is likely to appoint Federal Reserve Governor Jerome Powell, who is viewed as more dovish than other contenders, as the next head of the Federal Reserve.
+The U.S. currency was also pressured as Treasury yields slipped on reports that President Trump is likely to appoint Federal Reserve Governor Jerome Powell, who is viewed as more dovish than other contenders, as the next head of the Federal Reserve.

-The 30-year Treasury bond yield fell to their lowest in a week after Bloomberg quoted Treasury Secretary Steven Mnuchin saying the government does not see a lot of demand for ultra-long bonds.
+The 30-year Treasury bond yield fell to its lowest in a week after Bloomberg quoted Treasury Secretary Steven Mnuchin saying the government does not see a lot of demand for ultra-long bonds.

-The dollar index against at basket of six major currencies extended overnight losses and edged down 0.1 per cent to 94.495, recoiling further from a three-month high of 95.150 scaled on Friday.
+The dollar index against at basket of six major currencies steadied at 94.596 after slipping overnight from a three-month high of 95.150.

-The euro stretched its overnight gains to trade at $1.1652 , putting further distance between a three-month low of $1.1574 set on Friday.
 European markets got a lift on Monday after an opinion poll showing waning support for independence soothed investors' concerns over a Catalan secession from Spain.

 Crude oil prices managed to hold just below their recent peaks after being boosted by expectations OPEC-led production cuts would be extended beyond March.